-Record the windrower and engine serial numbers on the Predelivery Checklist, page 159.
-Confirm that the serial number recorded matches that found on the shipping manifest or work order.
+3. Record the windrower and engine serial numbers on the Predelivery Checklist, page 139, and confirm the serial number with the manifest or work order.

 Windrower serial number plate (A) is located on the left side of the main frame near the walking beam as shown.